Eckersleyful/MaintenanceTaskREST/README.md

 java -jar target/etteplan-prerequisite-1.0-SNAPSHOT.jar org.prerequisitetask.MaintenanceEtteplan

 ```
 5: Server should now be running on localhost port 8080.
-If the port 8080 is taken, add server.port = e.g 8081 to the application.properties file.
+If the port 8080 is taken, add server.port = 8081 or whichever to the application.properties file.

 Make a post request to localhost:8080/devices/populate to read the mock data into the DB.